MihhailSokolov/DistributedKNN/README.md

 Master-Slave distributed system that works together to speed up the kNN classification.

 ## Description
-k-Nearest-Neighbors classification is very powerful yet very simple machine learning algorightm used for classification.
-One of the biggest downsides of this algorithm is that it can very slow on big datasets.
+k-Nearest-Neighbors classification is very powerful yet very simple machine learning algorithm used for classification.
+One of the biggest downsides of this algorithm is that it can very slow on big dataset.
 This application solves that problem by distributing dataset and workload between multiple machines.

 ## Algorithm